surGeonGG/simple-nodejs-api/README.md

 How to set up a simple api:

 1. Download and install nodejs
-2. npm init -y in terminal
+2. npm init -y & npm install express in terminal
-3. npm install express
-4. Create index.js file
+3. Create index.js file
-5. Copy contents from index.js on github
+4. Copy contents from index.js on github
-6. node . to start api
+5. node . to start api

 Test with: